JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

     1.0
     1.0

-Some encodings come with an implicit expectation of how raw predictions of some model should look like and how to classify a raw prediction into a predicted class label.
+Some encodings come with an implicit contract of how the raw predictions of some model should look like and how to classify a raw prediction into a predicted class label.
 For that we provide the function :func:`classify` and its mutating version :func:`classify!`.

-For :class:`ZeroOne` the expectation is that the raw prediction is between 0 and 1 and represents a degree of certainty that the observation is of the positive class.
+For :class:`LabelEnc.ZeroOne` this contract is that the raw prediction is between 0 and 1 and represents a degree of certainty that the observation is of the positive class.
 That means that in order to classify a raw prediction to either positive or negative,